EdgeRocketInc/EdgeRocket/README.md

 EdgeRocket source

 Branches:
-master - everything
+* master - everything
+* split - do not use!
-split - for pushing to Heroku
+* heroku - for pushing to Heroku